jack3715/Module1_Challenge_Citadel/README.md

 Citadel primarily serves institutional clients across various segments of the financial industry, including: Asset Managers, Hedge Funds, Financial Institutions, Pension Funds, Endowments and Foundations, and Sovereign Wealth Funds.

 Citadel's unfair advantage lies in its advanced quantitative strategies, proprietary trading technology, and a commitment to continuous innovation.
 These advantages are underpinned by the technologies the company utilizes which consist of algo trading systems, high-performance commuting, data analytics, and machine learning.

-Additionally, Citadel believes that the their human capital is what sets them apart from their competitors.
+Additionally, one of Citadel's fundamental strengths lies in its capacity to draw in and keep some of the most brilliant individuals from diverse fields such as mathematics, computer science, engineering, and finance.
+By adopting an interdisciplinary approach, the company taps into a wealth of different viewpoints and expertise, cultivating a culture that thrives on innovation and imaginative problem-solving.
+Citadel's unwavering commitment to fostering exceptional talent has played a pivotal role in its achievements within the fiercely competitive domain of quantitative finance.

 The company's core business activities include: